 Because every change in our lives including adopting a new technology adds/brings something new to our life, but also takes something away.

 Are we at risk of losing our creative nature by gaining speed and over using technology?

 On a side note; It could also be that eventually a less nuanced digital/VR lifestyle will eventually becomes acceptable as our critical sensibilities are reduced and a louder and “sweeter” sensory self reinforcing feedback loop engages our reflexive nature over our contemplative one.

 As they say the proof is in the pudding; so has the quality of any design category improved or worsened over the last 20 years…or has it stayed the same and if so, why hasn’t it improved?

 How many new designs at retail today look significantly different and how many are very similar to others from the past?
-And what has changed between the new and the old; surface, or substance?
+And what has changed between the new and the old footwear; surface, or substance?
 The approach to creating footwear, the production process and materials have remained almost unchanged.
 But maybe like a remixed music track, their appearance is louder and sweeter?

 Are our Abstract Thinking and Creativity abilities influenced by a self reinforcing feedback loop, or maybe still part of the natural recurrent ebb and flow of decline and regrowth?